Yilmaz4/perspective.py/README.md

 You need to have an API key from Google to use Perspective API.
 Instructions to get an API key are explained in [this article](https://developers.perspectiveapi.com/s/docs-get-started).

-## Command arguments

-> `text: str` The text to analyze
->
-> `attributes: list[str]` A list of attributes to analyze the text for.
->
-> `language: str` The language of text.

-You can use either `Attributes.TOXICITY` object (for example) or simply `"TOXICITY"` as a string for `attributes` argument.
-Alternatively, you can use groups, such as `Attributes.Production` which contains all production-ready attributes or `Attributes.Experimental` which contains all experimental attributes.

-You can specify the language of the text by using `language` argument. `language` argument accepts both language codes (such as "en" or "es") and language names (such as "English" or "Spanish").
-Small spelling mistakes in language names can also be accepted (such as "Eglish" or "Spamish").
-If you set `language` argument to `None`, language will be automatically detected by the API itself.

-You can find a list of all attributes and languages each attribute supports in [this article](https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages).

 ## Example usage

 ```python